Whole roasted celeriac with olive oil & za’atar

 • extra virgin olive oil

-3. Slice off the top and serve with extra virgin olive oil, za’atar and salt.
+• If serving for 2, slice off the top.
+If serving for 4, halve them. and serve with extra virgin olive oil, za’atar and salt.
 Leave the garnishes on the table so everyone can add more as they eat their way through their celeriacs.

 One Response